Protect your vehicle with custom coverage from Endurance.

 Believe it or not, your car, truck, or SUV could help make a good Halloween even better!
 Here are some fun things you can plan this Halloween with your vehicle:

 • Decorate It: Who says your car can’t get a costume?
-Break out some (washable) paint, craft up some spooky accessories and see what you can come up with for your vehicle.
+Break out some (washable) paint, craft up some spooky accessories, and see what you can come up with for your vehicle.
 Some popular ideas are often placing a plastic skeleton in the passenger seat or painting the vehicle to look like a pumpkin.

 • Set Up a Halloween Parade: Once your car is decorated, why not show it off?
 Better yet, get the whole neighborhood involved!
 Reach out to friends, family, and neighbors and put together a Halloween parade to show off your spookiest and cleverest decorations on your vehicles.

-• Find Fun Houses: Another great way to take in the best that Halloween has to offer is by using your vehicle to find the craziest decorations in your (or nearby) neighborhood(s).
+• Find Spooky Houses: Another great way to take in the best that Halloween has to offer is by using your vehicle to find the craziest decorations in your (or nearby) neighborhood(s).
 Be sure to check with your local park district or other public offices, as some may have competitions for the best Halloween displays!

 Pedestrian Safety Tips for Halloween

-1. Walk On The Sidewalks: While it may be easier to get from house to house by cutting across streets, it’s important to always stay on the sidewalk when able.
+1. Walk on Sidewalks: While it may be easier to get from house to house by cutting across streets, it’s important to always stay on the sidewalk when able.
 If you cannot walk on a sidewalk, be sure always to walk facing oncoming traffic and to remain as far away from the road as you can.
 This allows you to keep an eye on all incoming vehicles while allowing drivers to have a better line of sight to you as well.

 2. Follow All Signals at Crosswalks: Like using the sidewalks, it’s also vital to follow all the signs while at crosswalks.
 Wait for the traffic light to turn red and for any pedestrian crossing signals to turn green before crossing the street.
 With stop signs, be sure all vehicles come to a complete stop before crossing.

 3. Be “Visible”: Some of the best costumes can often be some of the most difficult for drivers to see.
-Keep yourself and those around you safe by staying visible for drivers when Trick or Treating.
-This includes wearing brightly colored costumes or using things like reflective vests, flashlights, or even glow sticks to help keep drivers aware of your presence while on the road.
+Keep yourself and those around you safe by staying visible for drivers when trick-or-treating.
+This includes wearing brightly colored costumes or using things like reflective vests, reflective tape, flashlights, or even glow sticks to help keep drivers aware of your presence while on the road.

 Protect Your Vehicle Year-Round with Endurance

 Whether you’re on your way to a Halloween party, Thanksgiving dinner, or your daily commute, protect yourself and your vehicle from unexpected breakdowns and repairs with an Endurance auto protection plan.
-You can also have even more peace of mind when it comes to your car’s maintenance needs with up to $3,500 in regular maintenance benefits with an EnduranceAdvantage protection plan.
+Endurance offers customizable vehicle service contracts to choose from, allowing you to find the best plan for your coverage and budget needs.

 Get started with a FREE quote.

-Select Year
+• Select Year First...

-Select Make
+• Select Make First...

 Get a FREE Quote